Book I

 Chapter Five

 The begging man’s eyes lingered on each thing.
-His fingers tugged at the hem of his jacket, which was frayed from his constant grabbing and twisting.
+His fingers nervously, constantly tugged at the frayed hem of his jacket.

-He had a huge line, the grillstone was full, and he was working alone.
-The smell of good food sells itself better than words ever will.
+There was a huge line at his stand.
+His grillstone was full, & he was working alone.
+The smell of good food sold itself.

 He took someone’s order, scowling from the stress alone, before turning around to parse apart a long lean loin of beef.

-The beggar wandered over to Grish’s meat when he wasn’t looking.
-Nala watched him pluck a half-raw flank from the grillstone, slick as an eel.
+The beggar wandered over.
+Na’la watched him pluck a half-raw flank from the grillstone, slick as an eel.

 “Hey!”
 Grish shouted when he saw the begger.
 “Hey, get outta here!
 Thief!
 Thief!”